-Just a few short decades ago, the American educational landscape included a healthy mix of public schools and private faith-based schools in most every community.
+Just a few short decades ago, the American educational landscape included a healthy mix of public schools and private faith-based schools in almost every community.

-Fast forward several decades, and the landscape had changed.
-Today one half of our nation’s children qualify for free or reduced lunch.
+Fast forward several decades and the landscape had changed.
+Today one-half of our nation's children qualify for free or reduced lunch.
 Faith-based schools are closing or consolidating, succumbing to financial pressures.
-We have massive gaps in academic achievement between urban and suburban schools in the U.S., between the economically advantaged and the economically disadvantaged.
-What’s more, there’s a widening achievement gap between the best U.S. schools and those in other nations.
-While the debate continues on how to improve academic scores, our children are missing the opportunity to develop what Dr. King called a key component of education: character.
+We have massive academic achievement gaps between urban and suburban schools in the U.S., between the economically advantaged and the economically disadvantaged.
+What's more, there is a widening achievement gap between the best U.S. schools and those in other nations.
+While the debate continues on how to improve academic scores, our children are missing the opportunity to develop what Dr. Martin Luther King Jr. called a key component of education: character.

 Out of this context emerged a passionate group of people who wanted to create fresh options for education in America, including models that are publicly funded and privately delivered.
 These leaders determined that a full and lasting education was built on three pillars: excellent academics, character formation, and faith formation if families choose it.
 They also determined that this full and lasting education should be accessible and affordable for all, regardless of geography or socioeconomic status.

 That vision led to the formation of the first HOPE Christian School in Milwaukee, Wisconsin, in 2002.
-The founders of HOPE saw the impact this type of education could have on a child, a family and a community, and this drove them to find ways to open up more seats for more children.
+The founders of HOPE saw the impact this type of education could have on a child, a family, and a community.
+This drove them to find ways to open up more seats for more children.
 Growth with sustainability became the vision.

 Growth can be accelerated using key levers, such as technology or public policy.
 In the case of HOPE, the Milwaukee Parental Choice Program (MPCP) was a key policy lever that enabled growth.
-MPCP is the nation’s pioneering and longest-running voucher program.
-Through this program, nearly 2,000 students have the opportunity to attend one of six HOPE Christian Schools in the city and receive an education focused on the 3 Cs: Christ.
+MPCP is the nation's pioneering and longest-running voucher program.
+Through this program, over 3,000 students have the opportunity to attend one of six HOPE Christian Schools in the city and receive an education focused on the 3 Cs: Christ.
 College.
 Character.
-Similar policy in the form of the Racine Parental Choice Program enabled HOPE Christian School: Via to open in that city in 2015.
+A similar policy in the form of the Racine Parental Choice Program enabled HOPE Christian School: Via to open in that city in 2015.

-The birth of EAGLE and Compass required the formation of a separate entity that would allow for this new, broader approach to serving more children in more communities.
-The entity was called Educational Enterprises Inc. (EEI), and it was created to support, inspire and equip the serving leaders of HOPE, EAGLE and Compass as they delivered the three pillars to a growing number of children.
+EAGLE and Compass's birth required the formation of a separate entity that would allow for this new, broader approach to serving more children in more communities.
+The entity was called Educational Enterprises Inc. (EEI).
+It was created to support, inspire and equip the serving leaders of HOPE, EAGLE, and Compass as they delivered the three pillars to a growing number of children.

 Getting intentional about character

-HOPE, EAGLE, Compass and the Character Formation Project – Each of these entities plays a role in delivering one or more of the original three pillars.
-All told, we’re serving more than 4,000 children enrolled in our schools today, plus many more children who opt into Compass Educational Programs and the growing number of participants in the Character Formation Project.
-We are truly grateful for the accomplishments of the past and the diligent work of our teams in serving children, families and communities.
+HOPE, EAGLE Arizona and EAGLE St. Louis, Compass Educational Programs, and the Character Formation Project – Each of these entities play a role in delivering one or more of the original three pillars.
+We are serving more than 4,000 children enrolled in our schools today, plus many more children who opt into Compass Educational Programs and the growing number of participants in the Character Formation Project.
+We are truly grateful for the accomplishments of the past and the diligent work of our teams in serving children, families, and communities.